Metric Criticality Identification for Cloud Microservices: Experiments and Discussion

 In Figure \ref{fig:combined-baseline}, we plot the coverage percentage against subset sizes from KIMetrix’s AIMD execution logs.
-In addition to providing the approximate minimalist subset, these logs capture the trade-off between each subset and its corresponding coverage in the AIMD iterative process.
-For expert SREs, any of these subsets can be used to tune the alert definition process.
-Unlike Boruta and Max Weighted Clique, which return a single subset size, KIMetrix dynamically offers multiple sizes, enhancing adaptability.
-The subset sizes derived from KIMetrix are used to feed into supervised approaches such as SelectKBest and mRMR for comparison purposes, where we compute the corresponding coverage for each size as demonstrated in Figure \ref{fig:combined-baseline}.
-For the approximate minimalist subset returned by KIMetrix, the coverage percentage is higher than the other approaches.
-While SelectKBest and mRMR offer higher coverage for certain subset sizes at the lower end of the spectrum for Spearman Rank and Kendall coefficient, they require pre-specifying the subset size, limiting automation.
-While Bortua and Max Weighted Clique automatically return an approximate minimalist subset as well but the coverage percentage of KIMetrix is higher. \\
+In addition to providing the informative metric subset, these logs capture the trade-off between each subset and its corresponding coverage.
+Unlike Boruta and Max Weighted Clique, which return a single subset size, KIMetrix dynamically offers multiple subsets, enhancing adaptability for SREs.
+The subset sizes derived from KIMetrix are used to feed into supervised approaches such as SelectKBest and mRMR for comparison purposes, where we compute the corresponding coverage for each size as demonstrated in Figure \ref{fig:combined-baseline}.\\

 \textbf{Q4: What impact does the AIMD parameters have?}